jgravois/esri-leaflet-gp/README.md

 Esri Leaflet GP relies on the minimal Esri Leaflet Core which handles abstraction for requests and authentication when neccessary.
 You can find out more about the Esri Leaflet Core on the [Esri Leaflet downloads page](http://esri.github.com/esri-leaflet/downloads).

 ## Example
-Note that this plugin requires changes introduced in esri-leaflet 1.0.0 Release Candidate 2.
+Note that this plugin requires a minimum of esri-leaflet 1.0.0 Release Candidate 2.

 Take a look at this [calculate drivetime demo](https://jgravois.github.io/esri-leaflet-gp/index.html) or this [elevation profile demo](https://jgravois.github.io/esri-leaflet-gp/elevation-profile.html) to see it in action.